gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

        gl_Position = doMathToMakeClipspaceCoordinates
     }

 Your shader is called once per vertex.
-Each time it's called you are required to set the the special global variable, `gl_Position` to some clipspace coordinates.
+Each time it's called you are required to set the special global variable, `gl_Position` to some clipspace coordinates.

 Vertex shaders need data.
 They can get that data in 3 ways.